Desert Fathers: Development of monastic communities

 The small communities founded by the Desert Fathers were the beginning of Christian monasticism.
 Initially Anthony and others lived as hermits, sometimes forming groups of two or three.
 Small informal communities began developing, until the monk Pachomius, seeing the need for a more formal structure, established a monastery with rules and organization.
 His regulations included discipline, obedience, manual labour, silence, fasting, and long periods of prayer—some historians view the rules as being inspired by Pachomius' experiences as a Roman soldier.

 The first fully organized monastery with Pachomius included men and women living in separate quarters, up to three in a room.
 They supported themselves by weaving cloth and baskets, along with other tasks.
 Each new monk or nun had a three-year probationary period, concluding with admittance in full standing to the monastery.
 All property was held communally, meals were eaten together and in silence, twice a week they fasted, and they wore simple peasant clothing with a hood.
 Several times a day they came together for prayer and readings, and each person was expected to spend time alone meditating on the scriptures.
 Programs were created for educating those who came to the monastery unable to read.

 Pachomius also formalized the establishment of an abba (father) or amma (mother) in charge of the spiritual welfare of their monks and nuns, with the implication that those joining the monastery were also joining a new family.
 Members also formed smaller groups, with different tasks in the community and the responsibility of looking after each other's welfare.
 The new approach grew to the point that there were tens of thousands of monks and nuns in these organized communities within decades of Pachomius' death.
-One of the early pilgrims to the desert was Basil of Caesarea, who took the Rule of Pachomius into the eastern church.
+One of the early pilgrims to the desert was Basil of Caesarea, who took the Rule of Pachomius into the Eastern Church.
 Basil expanded the idea of community by integrating the monks and nuns into the wider public community, with the monks and nuns under the authority of a bishop and serving the poor and needy.

 As more pilgrims began visiting the monks in the desert, influence from the monastic communities began spreading.
-Latin versions of the original Greek stories and sayings of the Desert Fathers, along with the earliest monastic rules coming out of the desert, guided the early monastic development in the Byzantine world and eventually in the western Christian world.
+Latin versions of the original Greek stories and sayings of the Desert Fathers, along with the earliest monastic rules coming out of the desert, guided the early monastic development in the Byzantine world and eventually in the Western Christian world and beyond its existing boundaries.

 John Cassian played an important role in mediating the influence of the Desert Fathers to the West.
-This can be seen, for example, in the Rule of Saint Benedict, where Benedict of Nursia urged his monks to read the writings of John Cassian on the Desert Fathers.
+This can be seen, for example, in the Rule of Saint Benedict, in which Benedict of Nursia urged his monks to read the writings of John Cassian on the Desert Fathers.
 The Sayings of the Desert Fathers was also widely read in the early Benedictine monasteries.